-The TAYANA 37 is a fast yacht under power.
-Given a clean bottom and propeller, reasonable loading and no big seas, the yacht will go over seven knots with its standard YANMAR 3QM30 diesel at about 2000 rpm.
+The Tayana 42 is a fast yacht under power.
+Given a clean bottom and propeller, reasonable loading and no big seas, the yacht will go over seven knots with its standard Yanmar 4JHE diesel.
 You will find she has little tendency to "hobby horse" and your engine will take her out of those difficult rough inlets that can actually stop lesser yachts.

-Backing under power takes practice.
-The yacht tends to back to port and one must take this tendency into account.
+Backing under power is a challenge and takes practice.
+The yacht tends to back to port, and one must take this tendency into account.
+Foremost, always start backing with the rudder amidships.
 One way to back, if there is room, is to get some backing way on her, put the transmission into neutral and steer back with the rudder.
-In closer quarters be prepared to "kick"" the stern by putting the yacht into forward, putting the rudder hard to port, and throttling the engine to full speed.
+In closer quarters be prepared to "kick" the stern by putting the yacht into forward, putting the rudder hard to port, and throttling the engine to full speed.
 You will find that this tends to push the stern to starboard; when you are headed properly again go back into reverse.
-It is a good idea to take your yacht out round a buoy and practice maneuvering.
+It is a good idea to take your yacht out around a buoy and practice maneuvering.
 The buoy gives you a reference to measure what your yacht is doing, and the open water insures that you don't run into anything.